Agricultural Marketing Service, USDA.

 There are three pear processing plants in the production area, all located in Washington.
 All three pear processors would be considered large entities under the SBA's definition of small businesses.

-This action decreases the assessment obligation imposed on handlers.
-Assessments are applied uniformly on all handlers, and some of the costs may be passed on to producers.
-However, decreasing the assessment rate reduces the burden on handlers, and may reduce the burden on producers.
+This rule continues in effect the action that decreased the assessment obligation imposed on handlers.
+Assessments are applied uniformly on all handlers and some of the costs may be passed on to producers.
+However, decreasing the assessment rate reduces the burden on handlers and may reduce the burden on producers.

-In addition, the Committee's meeting was widely publicized throughout the Oregon-Washington pear industry and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
+In addition, the Committee's meeting was widely publicized throughout the Oregon-Washington pear industry.
+All interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
 Like all Committee meetings, the May 30, 2012, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
-Finally, interested persons are invited to submit comments on this interim rule, including the regulatory and informational impacts of this action on small businesses.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 Chapter 35), the order's information collection requirements have been previously approved by the Office of Management and Budget (OMB) and assigned OMB No. 0581-0189, Generic Fruit Crops.
 No changes in those requirements as a result of this action are anticipated.
 Should any changes become necessary, they would be submitted to OMB for approval.